 The University of Oxford does not award a degree or other qualification for time spent as a Visiting Student.
 However, St Catherine’s College provides written tutorial report transcripts for all courses undertaken and a record of achievement.
 The home university from which the Visiting Student comes is then able to credit that student appropriately towards the degree it will award.

 All junior members are subject to the authority of the College Dean and are required to obey College and University regulations.

-St Catherine’s College is able to offer to those coming as Visiting Students the opportunity to choose from the widest variety of tutorial courses offered by any college at Oxford.
+St Catherine’s College offers to those joining as Visiting Students the opportunity to choose from the widest variety of tutorial courses offered by any college in Oxford.
 To provide you with an illustration of what subjects have been taken in the past by registered visiting students please see here.
 The list continues to grow as our students’ requirements and interests change.
 Double and triple major applicants can be assured that their academic needs will be accommodated.
 It would be very useful if those students making applications provide a personal statement or statement of purpose in which they describe what they would like to study and why, whilst they are in Oxford.

 Applicants should select subjects according to their own preferences and the requirements of their home universities or colleges.

 Lecture lists for all subjects are available on-line from the faculty for applicants to consider.
 They demonstrate the breadth of subjects taught at Oxford.
 Visiting Students are welcome to attend all lectures that are open to matriculated undergraduates.
 This widens the scope of study for each student and provides them with the opportunity to investigate new subjects.